Skip to main content

 Run and Verify

-3. Verify the following in your browser developer console:
+3. Open the browser developer console.

 • Connecting to SIP server... — the SDK is establishing a connection.